-If you are a regular visitor on this blog, you know by now that coming up with a list of 100 items is a stretch that helps you understand yourself better and contributes to your personal development.
+If you’re a regular visitor on this blog, you know by now that coming up with a list of 100 items is a stretch that helps you understand yourself better and contributes to your personal development.
 If this is your first visit, please start from the beginning.

 Events in our life shape our thinking, beliefs and overall attitude.
-When I ask people about the things that have shaped their life, they come up with big things, mainly traumatic events that were hard to ignore.
+When I ask people, “Please share the things that have shaped your life”, they come up with big things, mainly traumatic events that were hard to ignore.

 Boosters and Changers